-I only recently got into League (or LoL as it is often called which I find hilarious) after
+I only recently got into League (or LoL as it is often called) after

 much cajoling from my husband.
-It is his favorite pastime as it fills up a lot of the free time that he has (free time that I am insanely jealous of).
-We all have to make sacrifices for the ones we love, so I finally fell on the sword and agreed to try it.
-I liked it.
-It becomes especially fun if you get good enough to not die every 30 seconds.
+It is his favorite pastime that fills up a lot of the free time that he has (free time I am insanely jealous of).
+We all have to make sacrifices for the ones we love, so I finally agreed to try it, insisting that I was going to hate it and probably never play it seriously.
+Much to my annoyance, I liked the game.
+It becomes especially fun when you get good enough to not die every 30 seconds.

 My interest in League continued to grow and when we found out quarterfinals for the World Championship were happening only 7 hours away from us, I couldn’t say no. This brought us to the crowded Chicago Theater full of mostly men, some women, and many people who (I could smell) had not taken a shower recently.
-Despite the enjoyment I had recently found in playing League, I did not feel like I belonged as part of the group.
-I was more like one of the girlfriends and mothers that were dragged to the event as a plus one so that their guy didn’t have to sit alone.
-But there were women there who were definitely a part of the community.
+Despite the enjoyment I recently found in LoL, I didn’t feel like I belonged in the crowd.
+I was more like one of the girlfriends and mothers that were reluctantly dragged to the event than the other women were clearly fans of the game.
 I saw at least three girls with amazing cosplay.
-One very attractive girl was not left alone the entire night as dude after dude asked to take pictures with her.
+One very attractive girl was not left alone the entire night as guy after guy asked to take pictures with her.

+Despite feeling out of place, I settled in to enjoy myself as we watched the game.
 League fans are different from sports fans.
-They have a team to cheer for, but they are mostly just there to enjoy the game.
-In the round we watched, there were no North American teams left, but the crowd threw themselves behind the underdog team from Russia (because the only thing we Americans love almost as much as ourselves is underdogs).
+They have a team to cheer for, but they are mostly just there to enjoy the competition.
+In the round we watched, there were no North American teams left, but the crowd threw themselves behind the underdog team from Russia (because the only thing we Americans love almost as much as our country is an underdog).
 But even when the Russian team lost, there wasn’t the same sense of loss in the crowd.
-They recognized that the other team did well, and as players themselves, understood that was how the game was.
+They recognized that the other team did well, and as players themselves, understood that how the game worked.
 They were respectful and welcoming regardless of the team.
 They were also trolls on occasion (because the internet) and shouted the name of an American team that didn’t even make it out of groups.
-But the excitement in the room was infectious and it inspired me to want to throw myself into playing league once again.
+But the excitement in the room was infectious and it inspired me to be more dedicated to playing League.

-Riot, the company that makes League and pays for the tournament, also takes an interesting view of the tournaments they host.
+This kind of increased interest is exactly why these tournaments exist.
+Riot, the company that makes League and pays for the tournaments, also takes an interesting view of these competitions.
 The don’t see them as money making opportunities, they see them as advertisement.
-In fact, they often lose money because of all of the costs they have to front.
+In fact, they often lose money because of all of the costs they have to cover.
 Unlike other sports leagues, Riot pays for tournament facilities, equipment, and even much of the players’ salaries.
 However, the tournaments help to build a community for the players, keeping them invested in the game.
-Riot even gave out free merchandise, like lanyards and bracelets, to every fan who wanted them (we snagged a couple.
-They are pretty cool).
-To them, creating that community ensures that players keep playing and keep buying other products from the company.
-The Chicago theater does not have that same view.
+Riot even gave out free merchandise, like lanyards and bracelets, to every fan who wanted them.
+To Riot, creating that community ensures that players keep playing and keep buying other products from the company.
+The Chicago theater does not hold that same view.
 They were trying to make bank on their $5 sodas and tiny $4 bags of popcorn.